-Arrivals begin on Sunday, June 17th at 9am.
-When you arrive, you will travel through the Gate with your paperwork, and, based on the slot number you have been assigned on your permit, be directed which way to turn.
+Arrivals begin on Sunday, June 16th at 9am.
+When you arrive, you will travel through the registration Gates with your paperwork, and, based on the slot number you have been assigned on your permit, be directed which way to turn.
 You will see small white signs on the side of the road, with numbers and merchant names listed.
 Merchant slots, "no camping" zones, water, and pathways will be marked by colored tape..
 Paths to workshop zones are marked with flags.
 Find your slot number, and pull into the spot, or as far off the road as possible to offload.
 If you are parking at your site, we ask that you position your car or camper right away before offloading to make the arrival of other festival participants easier.
 There will be a Merchant Greeter to meet you, and available to help direct you to your spot, welcome you to the festival, and answer questions or provide information.
 Offload and park your car right away if it's not remaining at your site, and go register and sign up for your workshifts.
 Set up your booth and camping space.
 Merchants may open for business beginning at noon.

 18. Can festival participants merchant without a merchant slot?